Artuklu Palace: The door and door knockers

 Door knockers, often cast in bronze, had a symbolic significance across eastern Anatolia and were part of a thematic program that was prominent in the region especially during the 12th – 13th centuries.
 The tradition, although evolved, survives to this day in such centers as Kemaliye.
 Along with the door in its entirety, they were also a distinctive feature of the palace in Diyarbakır.

 The door knockers of Artuklu Palace, which united the figures of a double dragon, a lion and a snake, are known, along with the whole structure of the 4 m door where they were attached, through the descriptions made by the designer al-Jazari in his manuscript and the drawings within, as well as on the basis of similarities that can be established with the door and the double-dragon figured door-knockers of the Great Mosque of Cizre, built 1155–60 by the Atabegs of Mosul, with Kubadabad Palace tiles and with the dragons in relief in Susuz Han caravanserai near Burdur.
-The embracing dragons of Cizre Mosque door knockers are on display today in İstanbul's Museum of Turkish and Islamic Arts (Ibrahim Pasha Palace).
+The embracing dragons of Cizre Mosque door knockers are on display today in Istanbul's Museum of Turkish and Islamic Arts (Ibrahim Pasha Palace).
 Another similar knocker, also with dragons, is exhibited in Berlin's Museum of Islamic Art and was, according to early literature, bought in Tbilisi on behalf of Berlin Museums in 1912.
 However, later publications claim that it originated from south-east Anatolia/North Mesopotamia and smuggled through Tbilisi.
 The similar dragon figures with the knotted bodies like those on the door-knockers are also seen on some coins of the Artuqids of Hısn Keyfa (Hasankeyf).
 An imaginative drawing of Artuklu Palace door was made by Michael Meinecke on the basis of Al-Jazari's sketch and the cited similar works.

 Al-Jazari's 1206-dated manuscript of "Al-Jami Bain Al-Ilm Wal-Amal Al-Nafi Fi Sinat'at Al-Hiyal" (The Book of Knowledge of Ingenious Mechanical Devices), also includes such other artifacts conceived specially for the Artuklu Palace as clocks, human and animal-shaped toys, automatic jug and pools, water equipment, alarm clock and protractor.